y0y0dyn3/xplat-terraform-modules/modules/lambda-sqs-sns/README.md

 * name - Used, along with `stage`, to create the name of the main queue and the dead letter queue.
 Also used for some tags.

 * stage - See `name`.

+* enable_monitoring - Probably want to set this to `1` in a `prod` environment, so that you get alerted when something hits the DLQ.

+* alarm_actions - List of SNS topic ARNs and/or email addresses where the alarm should be sent to.